 Try some street food

 Gone are the days when ‘street food’ meant a dodgy hamburger from an unlicensed trader.
 London is a great place for street food.
 Most markets in London have food stalls and they’re probably the best choice for a reasonably priced, satisfying lunch.
 See our guide to street food in central London.

 Eat food from around the world

 London really is one of the best cities to try food from around the world.
 You could easily avoid British food if you want.
 Vietnamese, Korean, Malaysian, Turkish, Indian, Chinese or Middle Eastern food.
-A two-course meal can easily cost under £10 per person if you don’t drink any alcohol.
+A two-course meal can easily cost around £10 per person if you don’t drink any alcohol.

 Eat from a supermarket